kelvinpurdom/TaxiFareModel/README.md

 # Taxi Fare Model

-- The project: Taxi Fare Model
-- Description: building a model to estimate price of Taxi's in New York from point A to B
+#### building a model to estimate price of Taxi fares in New York from point A to B, using a Kaggle Database.
-- Data Source: Taxi Fare Kaggle database

-# Startup the project
+Startup the project

 The initial setup.